Sugar battery: History

 In 2019, Dr. Zhang was acquitted of 19 counts but found guilty of conspiring to commit federal grant fraud.

 Since 2014, Several Chinese universities, including Zhejiang University and Tianjin University, started working on researches on the sugar battery.

 Potential benefits

 Compared to the currently widely used lithium-ion battery, the sugar battery has potential benefits in many aspects.

 Safety

 Compared to the traditional lithium-ion battery, sugar battery does not require toxic metals in manufacturing and releases only carbon dioxide gases.
-The production of the standard lithium-ion battery would require several metals, including but not limited to lead (Pd), Cadmium (Cd), and Chromium (Cr).
+The production of the standard lithium-ion battery would require several metals, including but not limited to lead (Pb), Cadmium (Cd), and Chromium (Cr).
 The leakage of these metals accumulates inside the vegetables and animals that humans depend on and finally reach humans.
 Besides, overheating may cause the lithium-ion battery to release up to 100 types of harmful gases to the human body.
 In some instances, the rechargeable lithium-ion battery explodes to cause a physical casualty.